DC 7323Digestive System38 CFR § 4.114

 A 0% rating requires: Rate as Crohn's disease or undifferentiated form of inflammatory bowel disease (DC 7326)..
 A 100% rating requires: Ulcerative colitis, marked with severe constitutional symptoms: Requiring colectomy; or with constant, debilitating symptoms and severe malnutrition; profound anemia (hemoglobin < 7 g/dL); weight loss > 20%; or active disease requiring continuous high-dose corticosteroids/biologics with inability to maintain nutrition..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Colitis, ulcerative?
+What happens at the C&P exam for Colitis, ulcerative?

 Get a Personalized Rating Analysis